Greyisheep/rent-predictor/README.md

 - Build a React-based front end for the application.
 - Conduct full integration testing.
 - Create tutorial videos and blogs
+- Expand laterally to handle multiple case scenarios especially for students from other schools

 ## Contributing